khasbahun/kweekvery/README.md

 Admin Features:
 1. Can Add and Remove Products, Prices, Images and Discount
+2. Add or remove product category
-2. View Orders of Users
+3. View Orders and Users
+4. Download Product, Users and Categories as PDF

 User:
 1. If registered can view order history